openshift-s2i/s2i-wordpress/README.md

 This repo is built on https://github.com/openshift-s2i/s2i-wordpress

 The image extends the php s2i images with nodejs 8.
-THus making i possible to run things like `gulp` during the `assmble` phase.
+Thus making i possible to run things like `gulp` during the `assemble` phase.
 It also includes `apcu` extensions for objectlevel caches in php.

 It builds 2 variants / wordpress version, one using php 5.6 and one using php 7.0.